Education in North Carolina: 20th century

+The influential educational equity lawsuit Leandro v.
+North Carolina was filed in 1994.

 Since 2000

 In comparison with all the states, North Carolina ranked poorly in early 21st century.
 In 2021 in Educastion Week Chance-for-Success Index it ranked #28 out of the 50 states and DC.
 This index combines information from 13 indicators that span a person’s life from cradle to career.
 In 2014 it ranked as average in most indicators.
 It was a poor #42 in finance, and a good #10 in "Standards, assessments, and accountability."